FREE CLASS

 Let's talk about arranging your workspace in a way that makes everything easily accessible and efficient.

 The goal is to maximize functionality and mobility without sacrificing aesthetics.
-A functional layout doesn't just mean things are in their place; it means they're in the right place, with no awkward reaches and fumbling movements.
+A functional layout puts things exactly where you reach for them, with no awkward stretches or fumbling movements.

 This involves careful planning and consideration of how you use your space.
 Here are some things to consider: